kyma-project/kyma/docs/04-operation-guides/troubleshooting/apix-03-dns-mgt-could-not-resolve-host.md

 The error could result from:

-- Timing issues during the DNS Entry creation
+- Timing issues during the DNSEntry creation
 - VPN connection on - issues related to DNS servers managed by your VPN provider
 - Invalid DNS settings on your OS

 ## Remedy

-- Wait for the DNS Entry to be created and if it's in the `Ready` status.
+- Wait for the DNSEntry to be created and if it's in the `Ready` status.
 To check the CR status, run:

 ```bash
 kubectl get dnsentry.dns.gardener.cloud dns-entry